DCC-EX/dcc-ex.github.io/docs/throttles/digitrainspro.rst

 Features
 ==========

-* Runs on Android, IOS, Widnows 10 Desktop, Tablet and Mobile.
+* Runs on Android, IOS, Windows 10 Desktop, Tablet and Mobile.
 * Connects to JMRI using their Web Server or *soon* will be able to connect directly to DCC++ EX
 * Attractive User Interface
 * Plays Station Loudspeaker Sounds